jingwei87/freqanalysis/README.md

 - `fsl` specifies the path of the fsl trace.
 - `users` specifies which users are collectively considered in backups.
-- `date_of_aux` specifies the backups of which dates are separately considered as auxiliary information.
+- `date_of_aux` specifies the backup of which date is considered as auxiliary information.
 - `date_of_latest` specifies the backup of which date is the target for inference.